Abu-Waqaas/FIFA-WORLD-CUP-1930-2018/README.md

 ![Screenshot (108)](https://user-images.githubusercontent.com/106377378/175816132-1659eebb-58f0-42e6-bbe6-a2193ad5f75d.png)

-The Country that has won the competition most is Brazil 5 times
+The Country with the highest number of title won is Brazil, and they've won it 5 times (1958, 1962, 1970, 1994 and 2002)

 ![Brazil](https://user-images.githubusercontent.com/106377378/175819071-af6f19d7-b110-4215-a276-0956be573935.png)

-And average attendace of stadium was also find using Trend line chart, and it shows the Maracena stadium in Brazil has the highest average attendance in the competition history
+And the average attendace of stadium was gotten using line chart, and it shows that Maracana stadium in Brazil has the highest average attendance in the competition history

 ![Screenshot (109)](https://user-images.githubusercontent.com/106377378/175816318-78b44395-a474-4afc-b9e8-2f2630f3c6e4.png)